frizfealer/trip_agent/memory_bank/productContext.md

 ## Vision

 To create an intelligent, interactive trip planning assistant that generates personalized, feasible, and enjoyable itineraries.
-The assistant should feel like collaborating with an experienced local tour guide who understands the user's needs, the practicalities of travel, and incorporates user feedback.
+The assistant should feel like collaborating with an experienced local tour guide who understands the user's needs, the practicalities of travel, and incorporates user feedback, presented through a **modern and polished user interface.** *(Updated)*

 ## Goals

 *   **Personalization:** Generate itineraries tailored to user interests, budget, pace, and group size.
 *   **Feasibility:** Ensure itineraries are realistic by incorporating travel times, opening hours, and activity durations.
 *   **Efficiency:** Optimize routes and schedules to make the most of the user's time.
 *   **Interactivity & Feedback:** Allow users to easily refine requirements, request alternative suggestions, modify the generated plan, and provide feedback on AI responses and itinerary items.
 *   **Clarity:** Present the itinerary in an easy-to-understand format (initially text-based via API, planned visual UI via Gradio).
+    *   **UI Polish:** Strive for a modern, intuitive, and visually appealing user interface. *(New)*
 *   **Persistence:** Maintain user progress across sessions via persistent backend storage.

 ## Target User